Maaarcocr/lucchetto/Readme.md

 ```

 as you can see, the main thread is not blocked anymore, and the rust function is still running in the background.

+## Is this good code?

+Honestly?
+I don't know.
+It may contain memory bugs (I've had to do lots of pointer-y things to make this work), and it may be unsafe.
+I have not spent a lot of time on this, so I'm not sure if this is the best way to do this.
+But does it seem to work?
+Yes.